folio-org/folio-install/runbooks/single-server/README.md

 The Okapi log is at `/var/log/folio/okapi/okapi.log`

-4. Pull module descriptors from central registry (this will take a while)
+4. Pull module descriptors from central registry:

   * [Sample JSON to post to pull API](scripts/okapi-pull.json)